Josh Allen Already Had Doubters; Ramsey's Rip Has Made Them Ravenous

 When Jalen Ramsey absolutely trashed Buffalo quarterback Josh Allen in an interview with GQ published this week, it put both men in a spotlight that is sure to be difficult to emerge from unscathed.

-First, in bashing Allen, and a number of other quarterbacks, Ramsey put a target on his back.
+First, in bashing Allen—and a number of other quarterbacks—the Jaguars cornerback put a target on his back.
 Every QB in the league will want a piece of Ramsey, particularly those whom Ramsey attacked.
 Whether they can actually beat Ramsey is a different story, but he's going to be tested.

 Second, Allen now finds himself under the microscope even more than he was as the supposed franchise player expected to lead the Bills into the future.
 And that starts Friday, when he'll likely match up against the No. 1 pick, Baker Mayfield, in Cleveland.
 Mayfield may carry the fate of a winless team with him, but right now, in a strange way, there is far more pressure on Allen than Mayfield.

 Once considered in play at No. 1, Allen's selection was always going to be a controversial choice, even if it didn't come until No. 7 overall.
-Every quarterback is a risk, but Allen was able to avoid being caught in the thick of the discussion because he's playing in Buffalo and the Bills haven't been a significant factor in the NFL in almost two decades.
+Every quarterback is a risk, but Allen was able to avoid being caught in the thick of the discussion because he's playing in Buffalo and the Bills haven't been significant factors in the NFL in almost two decades.

 Now, if Allen struggles as a professional, Ramsey's criticism will serve as a reminder of how he was a questionable pick.
 If Allen prospers, Ramsey's rip job will be seen as a motivating factor.